-I was invited to participate in a day of writing workshops and readings on writing for children at the rather gorgeous Norwich Writers’ Centre.
+I was invited to participate in a day of writing workshops and readings on writing for children at the rather gorgeous National Writers’ Centre.
 The lineup was as eclectic as a selection of books for young people.
 Nadine Kaadan spoke about writing and illustrating picture books; Alexander Gordon Smith spoke on writing horror for young adults; and Helen Szirtes, a freelance editor working with Bloomsbury and others, spoke about the industry in general and what publishers are looking for.
 As for me, I submitted my two cents on poetry and classic story structures.

 It was a pleasure meeting Nadine, Gordon, and Helen, as well as the gracious, welcoming staff at the Writers’ Centre.
 Having seen it first hand, I can attest to what a wonderful project it is.
 For anyone interested in literature and writing, it is more than worth a short sideways jaunt to Norwich—especially for one of its special events.
 Writers from across the country and around the world frequently visit for talks and readings, and the venue itself is beautiful.